ebzimny01/gd-recruit-extension/README.md

 - Confirm you're on a Gridiron Dynasty recruiting page
 - Check that the page has loaded completely
 - Verify browser permissions for the extension
+- Try the "Sync Team" button to refresh team detection

 **Performance Issues**
 - Large datasets (>1000 recruits) may take time to load